-For heart palpitations, your doctor will listen to your heart using a stethoscope.
-He or she is also likely to look for signs of medical conditions that can cause heart palpitations, such as a swollen thyroid gland.
+Your doctor will listen to your heart using a stethoscope and ask questions about your medical history.
+He or she will also likely look for signs of medical conditions that can cause heart palpitations, such as a swollen thyroid gland.

 Electrocardiogram (ECG).
-In this noninvasive test, a technician places leads on your chest that record the electrical impulses that make your heart beat.
+In this noninvasive test, a technician places leads on your chest that record the electrical signals that make your heart beat.

-An ECG can help your doctor detect irregularities in your heart's rhythm and structure that could cause palpitations.
-The test will be performed either while you rest or during exercise (stress electrocardiogram).
+An ECG can help your doctor detect problems in your heartbeat and heart structure that could cause palpitations.
+The test will be done either while you rest or during exercise (stress electrocardiogram).

-Event recording.
+- Event recording.
 If you don't have irregular heart rhythms while you wear a Holter monitor or if the events occur less than once weekly, your doctor might recommend an event recorder.
+This portable ECG device is intended to monitor your heart activity over a week to a few months.
+You wear it all day, but it records only at certain times for a few minutes at a time.
+You activate it by pushing a button when you have symptoms of a fast heart rate.

 Unless your doctor finds that you have a heart condition, heart palpitations seldom require treatment.
 Instead, your doctor might recommend ways for you to avoid the triggers that cause your palpitations.